We are seeking views, particularly from the telecommunications industry, and businesses and agencies that communicate with consumers via SMS/MMS.

 - people that have fallen victim to an impersonation scam may expect the entity that is being impersonated to reimburse them for any money they’ve lost or take other action to resolve the problem.

-Only entities (that is, businesses and agencies) that have applied to the ACMA and been approved can register sender IDs.
-We are consulting on the proposed operation of the register, including the application process.
-We are proposing that to be approved:
+Only entities (i.e., businesses and agencies) who have applied to the ACMA and been approved can register sender IDs.
+The ACMA is consulting on the proposed operation of the register, including the application process.
+We have made changes to the proposed operation of the register to allow both international and domestic entities to participate in the register, with the appropriate safeguards to prevent scammers accessing the register.

 We are consulting on sender ID criteria.
 We propose that a sender ID: